Back

 Year 11

 This year in Year 11 we have we have two higher attaining group in each population (P and Q) and 2 mixed middle groups and one slightly smaller group for students who find aspects of English difficult.
 Within each mixed group there will be some high attaining students and some students who will need specific support from the teacher.
-There is one further smaller provision in the Q population, the DELL group, specifically designed to support students who have identified literacy needs.
+There is one further smaller provision in the Q population, specifically designed to support students who have identified literacy needs.

 Homework